 A month late, but, finally, spring is here.
 Harry and Melvin are pleased to report that all three colonies have made it through their first winter.
 They have been out foraging and we are so pleased to… Continue reading

 Harry and Melvin had a call regarding what we were told were two ‘swarms’ last week.
 When we arrived at the site of the bees in Kidlington, all was revealed.
-A very small colony had set up… Continue reading
+A very small… Continue reading